 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Each forum will require the student to answer questions with a minimum of 400 words based on that particular module/week’s readings (Dr. Dobson’s works and/or the core text), as well as video/audio content.
-The student will be required to post at least 2 replies of 200 words each to other students’ threads.
+Discussions are collaborative learning experiences.
+Each discussion will require the student to answer questions with a minimum of 400 words based on that particular module's readings (Dr. Dobson’s works and/or the core text), as well as video/audio content.
+The initial discussion post must contain at least 2 citations in current APA format.
+The student will be required to post at least 2 discussion replies of 200 words each to other students’ discussion threads.
+Each discussion reply must contain 1 citation in current APA format.

-The Movie Review assignment provides the opportunities to focus on a movie that relates to child and adolescent issues.
-The student must interact with the movie’s content in a way that aids understanding of the impact of movies on the counseling process, including a Review, the Therapeutic Implications, and the Personal/Professional Implications of the movie.
+The Article Review Assignment provides the opportunities to focus on a peer reviewed journal article that relates to child and adolescent issues.
+The student must interact with the article’s content in a way that aids understanding of the impact of the article on the counseling process, including a Review, the Therapeutic Implications, and the Personal/Professional Implications of the article.
 The paper must be 3–4 pages and follow current APA formatting.

-The 4-MAT Book Review system is a way of responding to readings that requires the learner to interact with new ideas on several levels, including a Summary, Concrete Responses, a Reflection, and Personal Application.
-The student will write an 850–1050-word 4-MAT Book Review in current APA format about either Bringing Up Girls or Bringing Up Boys.
+The Book Review Assignment will be written using the 4-MAT system.
+The 4-Mat system is a way of responding to readings that requires the learner to interact with new ideas on several levels, including a Summary, Concrete Responses, a Reflection, and Personal Application.
+The student will write an 850–1050-word Book Review in current APA format about either Bringing Up Girls or Bringing Up Boys.

 The student will choose 1 relevant social issue/topic today impacting families and their children/teens (e.g. cutting, bullying, drug/alcohol abuse, gang violence, sexuality, technology, ADHD, autism, abuse, gender identity, etc.) and will submit a 200-word rationale (with at least 3 cited sources) detailing why the issue/topic is relevant to family development.